top of page

 In economic terms, it is well attested that a considerable economy based on the trade of hashish existed in the Indian subcontinent since at least 1893.
 Before this, evidence is scarce and after this, prohibition confuses the picture.
 Only now is the role of trans-national capital in the development of the illicit Cannabis industry during the twentieth century beginning to attract attention.
 Continued illegality in many countries compounded with the secretive nature of the cold war make studying certain aspects the Cannabis economy completely impossible.

 The social significance of Cannabis consumption has also varied considerably in the past.
-Cannabis is heavily associated with the Nizari Ismaili sect of Islam since ancient times, leading rise to theories as to the origin of the word Assassin.
+Cannabis is associated with certain Nizari Ismaili sects of Islam since ancient times, leading rise to later disproven theories as to the origin of the word Assassin.
 In the Indian subcontinent, Cannabis and Charas have had important ideological significance and symbolism, from their efflorescence in Shaivite rituals to their use by Sadhus on a daily basis.

 “The Nixon campaign in 1968, and the Nixon White House after that, had two enemies: the antiwar left and black people.
 You understand what I’m saying?
 We knew we couldn’t make it illegal to be either against the war or black, but by getting the public to associate the hippies with marijuana and blacks with heroin, and then criminalizing both heavily, we could disrupt those communities.
 We could arrest their leaders, raid their homes, break up their meetings, and vilify them night after night on the evening news.
 Did we know we were lying about the drugs?
 Of course we did.”